sipeed/MaixCDK/docs/doc/README.md

 Basic Linux knowledge and a fundamental understanding of cross-compilation are required to use MaixCDK.

+## Basic Knowledge

+To use MaixCDK, it is assumed that you are already familiar with the following knowledge.
+If not, please learn them first or consider using [MaixPy](https://wiki.sipeed.com/maixpy/):

+* Proficient in using Linux for development, familiar with the terminal and common commands.
+* Proficient in either C or C++ programming language.
+C++ proficiency is not required, but you must understand the basic syntax and object-oriented concepts.
+* Able to actively read and analyze source code to troubleshoot issues.
+* Chinese developers should be familiar with using network proxies.
+* Understand cross-compilation.

 ## How to Find Resources and Troubleshoot

 1. Read [MaixCDK source code](https://github.com/sipeed/MaixCDK).